-Our greenhouse gas footprint and risk are small, but even though small we can strive to do better.
-Our business requires management of a diverse and active delivery and setup fleet and operation of yard equipment.
-We have both short term and longer term initiatives in flight to improve efficiency and reduce emissions from our rolling stock fleet.
-In the short term, we are exploring opportunities using our scale and branch density to optimize the routes driven by our team, which in turn can reduce mileage, fuel consumption, and costs.
-We are actively investing in technology solutions to help us realize these efficiencies.
-Longer term, we have begun the process of replacing older vehicles with modern, efficient vehicles, and are working to test vehicles fueled by alternative fuel methods, including renewable natural gas and electric alternatives, among others.
-Over time, these efforts will also help to reduce our fuel costs and risks, while also helping us secure contracts with like-minded customers.
+Our greenhouse gas footprint and risk are relatively small, however we can strive to do better.
+Our business requires management of a diverse and active delivery and set-up fleet and operation of yard equipment.
+We have both short- and long-term initiatives in place to improve efficiency and reduce emissions from our rolling stock fleet.
+In the short-term, we are leveraging available technology and analytics to optimize the routes driven by our team, which in turn can reduce mileage, fuel consumption, and costs.
+We continue to actively invest in technology solutions to help us realize these and other efficiencies.

+Longer-term, we are in the process of replacing older vehicles with modern, efficient vehicles, and have started acquiring vehicles fueled by alternative fuel methods, including renewable natural gas and electric alternatives, among others.
+In California, we are piloting the use of compressed natural gas trucks, which emit roughly 20% fewer GHG emissions than their gasoline-powered counterparts.
+We plan to expand the program in California this year and beyond.
+Additionally, in 2023, we decommissioned more than 400 older diesel vehicles, and auctioned them off, where possible, to avoid waste.
+We replace older vehicles with new vehicles with more efficient engines, and we continue exploring additional options for utilizing alternative fuel.

+Over time, these efforts will help to reduce our fuel costs and risks, while also helping us secure contracts with like-minded customers.
 We are constantly developing new solutions to help our customers improve their business, reduce their carbon footprint and be better corporate citizens.
-These solutions include route optimization solutions to reduce travel distances and idle times, each of which reduces greenhouse gas and improve customer efficiency.
+These solutions include route optimization solutions to reduce travel distances and idle times and optimizing fleet vehicle usage to eliminate use of oversized or unnecessary equipment, each of which reduces greenhouse gas and improve customer efficiency.